-The promotion requirements for MYP 1-5 students are
+The promotion requirements for MYP 3-5 students are:

-- A. Completion of the student assessment portfolio (SAP) with all the summative assessment tasks (SATs), regardless of levels of achievement. - B. Students should have successfully met all the learning outcomes for Service and completed the Personal Project (MYP 5). - C. A minimum of grade 4 (out of 7) in every subject and the personal project (MYP 5).
-Students could also be promoted if they have achieved up to two grades 3 in two subjects in two different subject areas.
+A. Completion of all the summative assessment tasks, regardless of levels of achievement.

+- B. Students should have successfully met all the learning outcomes for Service and completed the Personal Project (MYP 5). - C. A minimum of grade 4 (out of 7) in every subject and the Personal Project (MYP 5).
+Students could also be promoted if they have achieved up to two grades 3 (out of 7) in two subjects from two different subject areas.
+Grades 1, 2 and 3 (out of 7) are considered non-promotional.